steven-joruk/steven-joruk.github.io/content/cv.md

 ## Profile

-My love of programming began long before I knew it would be my career, but even now it takes up many of my free evenings.
-Problem solving is a constant source of enjoyment, which enables me to stay focused even when I'm challenged.
-I’m able to navigate large code bases with sparse documentation and refactor legacy systems with a pragmatic and safe approach.
-I highly value team productivity and sustainability, along with solving the right problems by gaining a deep understanding of my users' needs.
+I've always been interested in understanding how things work.
+From a young age I'd spend a lot of my free time writing home brew operating systems, emulators, and trying to implement various algorithms.

-My ideal work place would value quality, have enthusiasm for the problems they are solving, and would have a positive effect on the world - either through the products they create or their contributions to open source software.
+My ideal team would value quality, have enthusiasm for the problems they are solving, and would have a positive effect on the world - either through the products they create or their contributions to open source software.
+In the near term I'd like to continue with either as an individual contributor or as a technical lead.

 ## Skills